- Energy-efficient living

 - Where possible opt for electric over petrol power tools as they produce far less pollution.
 A number of garden tools such as chainsaws now come in electric or battery models.
 For other tools like drills, sanders and impact wrenches, electric is a more efficient option for household tasks than those powered by an air compressor.

-- If you are using petrol-powered tools, follow good practice by avoiding spillage of petrol, not leaving the engine idling unnecessarily and refilling petrol in the cooler part of the day during summer to avoid evaporation.
+- If using petrol-powered tools, follow good practice by avoiding spillage of petrol, not leaving the engine idling unnecessarily and refilling petrol in the cooler part of the day during summer to avoid evaporation.

 You may also like...